 If you are denied boarding against your will (though you arrived at the airport with a confirmed reservation, the required documentation to travel, and sufficient time to complete check-in, security and boarding procedures), you have the same entitlements as those whose flights have been cancelled and must be offered the choice between:

-- a refund for the part or parts of the journey not completed.
+- Refund for the part or parts of the journey not completed.

 Care and assistance